forwardemail/forwardemail.net/app/views/docs/best-quantum-safe-encrypted-email-service/index.md

-# Quantum Safe Email: How we use encrypted SQLite mailboxes to keep your email safe
+# Quantum Resistant Email: How we use encrypted SQLite mailboxes to keep your email safe

 ## Table of Contents